MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plugins-copilot-studio.md

 Go to Copilot Studio, and open the environment that has the plug-in.

 1. Create a copilot.
 More information: [Create and configure copilot plugins](/microsoft-copilot-studio/copilot-plugins-overview)
-1. Enable generative actions.
-More information: [Enable generative actions](/microsoft-copilot-studio/advanced-generative-actions#enable-generative-actions) to call and then test your low-code plug-in as a generative AI action.
-More information: [Use Generative Actions in Microsoft Copilot Studio](/microsoft-copilot-studio/advanced-generative-actions)
+1. Enable generative actions on the copilot.
+More information: [Enable generative actions](/microsoft-copilot-studio/advanced-generative-actions#enable-generative-actions)
 1. Add a generative AI action.
 When you add the action, search for 'Perform an unbound action in selected environment' and select the action.
 More information: [Use Generative Actions in Microsoft Copilot Studio](/microsoft-copilot-studio/advanced-generative-actions)
 1. Configure the action with the following details:
    - Add a model description that lets the copilot know when to call this action.
 Use plain English to describe the conditions under which this action should be called.
 For example, you can enter "Adds numbers and return the sum of those numbers given 2 floating point values."
+More information: [Authoring descriptions](/microsoft-copilot-studio/advanced-generative-actions#authoring-descriptions)
    - Use these **Inputs**:
       - Change **How will the copilot fill this input for the Organization** parameter to **Set as a value**.
       - Select your current environment (the environment in which you created your low-code plug-in) as the value for the **Organization** parameter.